How To Shorten WordPress Slugs?

 How Do I Revert Back To The Default Slug Generation In WordPress?

 Yes, you may return to the default slug generation in WordPress by deleting the code snippet from your website's source.
-It is crucial to remember, however, that even if a code snippet is deleted, the slugs that were previously generated will not be altered and will stay unaffected.
+Please keep in mind that removing this code snippet will not change the slugs that were already created.